Kehom/GodotAddonPack/readme.md

 The idea here is to provide custom user interface controls in order to increase the offer given by Godot.
 Activating this addon will make all of the installed controls available for use.

+#### CustomControlBase

+Interdependency | Extra Settings
+-|-
+none | no

+This is a base class meant to serve as a starting point for custom Controls implemented with pure GDScript.
+The idea of this class is to deal with the theme system in a way that will allow easier overriding of style options from the Inspector, much like any other core Control.

 #### FancyLineEdit

 Interdependency | Extra Settings